Grand Duchess Alexandra Nikolaevna of Russia

-Grand Duchess Alexandra Nikolaevna of Russia (24 June 1825 – 10 August 1844) was the youngest daughter and fourth child of Tsar Nicholas I, Emperor of Russia, and his wife, Princess Charlotte of Prussia.
-She was a younger sister of Tsar Alexander II of Russia.
+Grand Duchess Alexandra Nikolaevna of Russia (24 June [O.S.
+12 June] 1825 – 10 August 1844) was the youngest daughter and fourth child of Tsar Nicholas I, Emperor of Russia, and his wife, Alexandra Feodorovna, née Charlotte of Prussia.
+Alexandra Nikolaevna was a younger sister of Tsar Alexander II of Russia.
+A favorite of the family, Alexandra died at nineteen in childbirth due to complications related to tuberculosis.

 Biography

 Early life

-She was the namesake of her paternal aunt, Grand Duchess Alexandra Pavlovna, who died in childbirth along with her stillborn daughter in 1801, but in the family she was known by her affectionate nickname, "Adini".
-According to her sister Olga's memoirs, Alexandra had inherited her mother's "Prussian look".
-It was also said that she resembled her late maternal grandmother, Queen Louise of Prussia.
+Alexandra Nikolaevna was born on June 24, 1825 at Tsarskoe Selo.
+The third and final daughter of Nicholas I and Alexandra Feodorovna, Alexandra Nikolaevna, known in the family as "Adini," was the namesake of her paternal aunt, Grand Duchess Alexandra Pavlovna, who died in childbirth in 1801.
+According to her elder sister, Olga's, memoirs, Alexandra had inherited her mother's "Prussian look."
+Alexandra was also said to have resembled her late maternal grandmother, Queen Louise of Prussia.
 Nicholas affectionately spoke of Adini as "... a little moppet, but very sweet".

 Adini (right) with her older sister, Grand Duchess Olga.